DanielShamsoddini/ALifeFinalProject/README.md

         Here is a diagram of such mutations:

+            For the hypothesis, where brains can evolve: mutate brains.jpg

     Environment: The environment is a simple plain flat world with a floor without any defining characteristics.
 Creatures face no obstacles in movement.
         Here is a simple diagram covering the essentials: